Dhruv-x7x/AM101-ML-Based-Spectral-Unmixing/week1/day2/notes.md

 - Inversion

 There is still a lot more to cover and I plan to finish up to page 15 tomorrow.

+## HySUPP

+Downloaded the necessary dependencies to run the package in my environment without bugs.
+After trying to run an example from this package I ran into MLXP errors which I could not and did not have the time to resolve.
+I figured that this was an academic python package rather than a production grade one and had no maintainers.
+Looked into the codebase and found out about BayesianSMA model.
+Will look into its code in depth sometime this week.

+From here I found out about a paper titled, "Solving Spectrum Unmixing as a Multi-Task Bayesian Inverse Problem with Latent Factors for Endmember Variability" by Wu et al, plan to read it tomorrow.
+Also found a paper titled "Probabilistic Mixture Model-Based Spectral Unmixing" by Hoidn et al.

+## Things left to do
+- explore the free datasets